Managing Director, Bayer Ireland and Strategy Board Member, IPHA

 Clinical trials are vital for boosting innovation

-This delay has potentially far-reaching consequences, most importantly for patients who are missing out on opportunities to access what could be life-saving medication and contribute toward the development of improved detection techniques and diagnosis.
+This delay has in fact potentially far-reaching consequences.
+Most importantly for patients who are missing out on opportunities to access what could be life-saving medication.
+And also contribute toward the development of improved detection techniques and diagnosis.

 Dr Itziar Canamasas, Managing Director of global life sciences company Bayer and IPHA strategy board member, explains the importance of clinical trials: “As well as the positive impact for patients, clinical trials enhance the value proposition for innovation on which Ireland needs to keep working to secure future global investment in manufacturing and discovery activity against significant competition.”